 In the end, I just want to make three points:

-- If you are a design-conscious person and want the best from your cup, go with a Ceramic Cafetiere.
+- If you are a design-conscious person and want the best from your cup, go with a Ceramic Press.

-- If you often take your French Press for camping or on other voyages, go with a Metal French Press.
+- If you often take your French Press for camping or on other trips, go with the stainless steel

 - If you want a classic design at an affordable price without compromising the quality of coffee, go with a Glass French Press.